VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 16 Zone request behavior for a RELEASE zone.](./assets/request_release_zone_access.png)
 >Figure 16 - Zone request behavior for a RELEASE zone.

-The interaction between the mobile robot and the fleet control for 'COORDINATED_REPLANNING' zones shall be according to figure 17.
+The interaction between the mobile robot and the fleet control for 'COORDINATED_REPLANNING' zones shall be according to Figure 16.

 The mobile robot shall choose one of the trajectories of all 'GRANTED' requests to the zone and set the corresponding `requestStatus`to 'GRANTED' while removing all other requests from its state.
 When receiving a response with `responseType` 'REVOKED', the mobile robot shall remove the request from its state and not enter the 'COORDINATED_REPLANNING' zone.
 When the `leaseExpiry` has passed, the `requestStatus` shall be set to 'EXPIRED' and the zone shall not be entered.
 If the mobile robot is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall stop driving and report a warning.
 To continue, the mobile robot shall state a new request.